nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

   https://hub.docker.com/r/nginxinc/ingress-demo

 **IMPORTANT** - Do not use the `cafe-ingress.yaml` file.
 Rather, use the `cafe-virtualserver.yaml` file that is provided here.
-It uses the NGINX Plus CRDs to define a VirtualServer, and the related Virtual Server Routes needed.
+It uses the NGINX Plus CRDs to define a VirtualServer, and the related VirtualServer Routes needed.
 If you are using NGINX OSS Ingress Controller, you will need to use the appropriate manifests, which is not covered in this Solution.

 <br/>